- Research & Policy

 - News & Events

 This concentration within the Master of Global Affairs will immerse you in the broad, multidisciplinary field of global affairs; provide training in quantitative methods and analytical reasoning; and sharpen and expand the professional skills you need to engage with policymakers, practitioners, and the private sector.
-Plus, you’ll focus on an area of particular interest — including human rights, international law, migration/refugees, democratic politics, global religion, or other critical issue or global challenge.
+Plus, you’ll focus on an area of particular interest — including global health, human rights, international law, migration/refugees, democratic politics, global religion, or another critical issue or global challenge.